 Trains, Planes, and Automobiles…All the Transportation You Can Think Of

-Freshman who brings their cars will quickly learn that parking during the fall and spring is at a premium and will most often not want to move their cars should they nab a great spot.
-Sure many will state the convenience of having their car if they want to go to a store off campus and do not want to carry heavy belongings back to their dorms if they are living in a dorm.
-Both my daughters brought their cars but aside from the occasional drive home, mostly relied on public transportation to get around because it was easier.
-For parking information should they bring their car, click here.
+Freshmen who bring their cars will quickly learn that parking during the fall and spring is at a premium, and will most often not want to move their cars should they nab a great spot.
+Still, many will insist on the convenience of having their car if they want to go to a store off-campus and not want to carry heavy belongings back to their dorms (if that’s where they are living.)
+Both my daughters brought their cars but, aside from the occasional drive home, relied mostly on public transportation to get around town because it was easier.
+For parking information should your students bring their car, click here.

 Bicycles and Scooters

-Bicycles must have lamps at front of bicycle visible for 500 feet and tail reflector/lamp visible for 600 feet for night time use and students may not wear earbuds while riding.
+Bicycles must have lamps on the front of the bicycle that provides visibility for 500 feet and a tail reflector/lamp visible from 600 feet for night time.
+Students may not wear earbuds while riding.
 Other rules your student will want to be aware of may be found here.

-Gainesville Regional Airport is the major airport if flying is your means of transportation.
+Gainesville Regional Airport (GNV) is the major local airport if flying is your means of transportation.
 There are five major airlines that service Gainesville.
 They are American, Delta, Silver, U.S. Airways and United.
 Because it is a regional airport, the number of flights in and out are neither plentiful nor inexpensive.
 And — from personal experience with both daughters — you are much more at the mercy of delays, unexpected cancellations, and general travel snafus just because you have so few options when things don’t go according to plan.
-As a result, many out-of-state students (as well as those traveling during the school year) will drive to Jacksonville, Florida or Orlando, Florida for more flight travel options.
-It is approximately an hour and a half drive to Jacksonville and an hour and fifty minutes to Orlando.
+As a result, many out-of-state students (as well as those traveling during the school year) will drive to and from Jacksonville, Florida or Orlando, Florida for more flight travel options.
+It is approximately an hour and a half drive to the Jacksonville airport and an hour and fifty minutes to Orlando’s.

-By flying out of a larger airport, you then have to consider the cost to either get yourself to that airport, a cost which could then also include long-term parking fees.
-For those that live in or want to travel to South Florida, there are unfortunately no direct Gainesville flights to or from West Palm Beach or Fort Lauderdale International airport.
+Flying out of a larger airport means you have to consider the cost of getting yourself to that airport, a cost which could then also include long-term parking fees.
+For those that live in or want to travel to South Florida, there are unfortunately no direct Gainesville flights to or from West Palm Beach or Fort Lauderdale International airports.
 The only non-stop is to Miami International Airport and those fares can be costly.

-Other options include taking a bus or renting a car if you do not have an automobile.
-Red Coach brands itself as a luxury bus line with complimentary wifi (additional fee), no fee for first two bags, reclining seats, standard power outlets and other amenities.
+Other travel options include taking a bus or renting a car if your student does not have one at school.
+Red Coach brands itself as a luxury bus line with complimentary wi-fi (additional fee), no fee for the first two bags, reclining seats, standard power outlets, and other amenities.
 The bus does make frequent stops so plan for the time being substantially longer than if you were to take your own vehicle.
 Megabus provides a similar service, including free wi-fi and at-seat power outlets, at comparable pricing.

 GMG Transport is another bus line that offers transportation throughout the state of Florida.
-Some of their buses include complimentary wi-fi but they are more of an economical alternative to Red Coach.
+Some of their buses include complimentary wi-fi but they are more of an economical alternative.

-And, of course, Greyhound is an option too.
-They are not our parent’s bus service having upgraded their buses; more than 85% of their buses are either brand new or recently refurbished inside and out.
-Features on board include free Wi-Fi, extra legroom and power outlets.
+And, of course, Greyhound is an affordable option too.
+They are not our parents’ bus service, having upgraded their buses; more than 85% of their buses are either brand new or recently refurbished inside and out.
+Onboard features include free wi-fi, extra legroom and power outlets.

-For students looking to get home for a weekend or needing a ride back, there is a UF Ride Board Facebook group.
-When I went to UF, there was a bulletin board with tear-off strips for those looking for rides home.
-Even with today’s social media quick-connectivity, I would still speak with the person before agreeing to a ride.
+For students looking to either get home for a weekend or needing a ride back, there is a UF Ride Board Facebook group.
+Once again dating myself, when I went to UF there was a bulletin board with tear-off strips for those looking for rides home.
+Even with today’s social media quick-connectivity, I would still actually counsel speaking with the person before agreeing to a ride.
 And be sure to have your student share the specific travel information with either you or the person waiting for them at the other end of their travels.
 Basic safety still and always rules.
 There are, however, a lot of students using this board and — if it helps — parents can access the site and its information as well.
-There is also a large Facebook group called FSU-USF-UCF-UF carpool with over 8900 members.
-Students from those colleges post about where they are going or if they need a ride. facebook.com/groups/370655192974313/
+There is also a large Facebook group called FSU-USF-UCF-UF carpool with over 9700 members.
+Students from those colleges post about where they are going or if they need a ride.